Indithem/cop290-assignment1/src/strategies/README.md

 ### PairsStrategy
 Follows the same structure as the `Strategy` class.
 The only difference is that the `init_first_n_days` function takes in a two vector of doubles and `get` function takes in two doubles as input and outputs a pair .
 This is because the pairs strategy depends on two stocks.

+### LinearRegressionStrategy
+There is dedicated function to train the model.
+The model is trained using normal equation method.
+Hence the inputs needed are two matrices.
+The `Action get(double)` function works as usual as the other base strategies.

 ### Action
 This is an enum to signal whether to buy, sell, or hold the stock for a given day.